dbushell/docker-wordpress-scripts/README.md

 npx dws eject
 ```

 Remove the DWS dependency.
 There is no going back!
-This adds a copy of `docker-compose.yml` and other config files to your project directory.
+This adds a copy of `docker-compose.yml` and other config files to the project directory.
 You can continue by using `docker-compose` in the terminal.

 ## Credits / License